 With the lazy, hazy days of summer upon us, it is once again time for maize, more commonly known as corn.
-An excellent source of iron and fiber, corn can be served in more ways than one.
+An excellent source of iron and fibre, corn can be served in more ways than one.
+Below you will find recipes that are beyond the cob.
+If you are looking for tasty ways to serve maize this year, try one or more of these tried-and-tested corn recipes.

 Mexican Grilled Corn